 Subarticle 9-5.1 (Page 97) is deleted and the following substituted:

 9-5.1 General: The Engineer will make partial payments based on the estimated amount of work that the Contractor completes during the month (including delivery of certain materials, as specified herein below).
-The Department will base the amount of such payments on certified monthly invoices submitted by the Contractor for progress payments each month, less any retainage withheld.
+The Department will base the amount of such payments on verified Contractor certified monthly estimates submitted by the Contractor for progress payments each month, less any retainage withheld.

 Retainage will not be withheld until the percent of allowable Contract time used exceeds 75%.
 From that time forward, the Department will withhold retainage of 10% of the amount due on the current estimate as retainage when the percent of allowable Contract time used exceeds the percent of Contract amount earned by more than 15%.